 If I need to be retested for COVID-19, will my insurance cover it?

 Congress has ordered insurance companies to cover COVID-19 testing and treatment.
-As stated above, a COVID-19 test itself should be no charge to you if you have insurance.
 However, it is unclear if insurance will cover subsequent testing.
 Other services may also be performed that the insurance company wants you to pay for.
 The best course of action is to contact your insurance company regarding your policy and COVID-19.
 We’ve provided links to the insurance companies we accept at the bottom of this page.

 If you don’t have insurance, please read below.